The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The elliptic-localized solutions of mKdV equation

-In this section, we firstly show the formulas for the multi elliptic-breather solution of mKdV equation under the elliptic function background.
-Then the single breathers and two-breathers are exhibited with the aid of the computer graph.
-In what follows, we would like to describe the asymptotic dynamics of multi elliptic-breather solutions systematically.
+In this section, we first show multi elliptic-localized solutions of the mKdV equation under the elliptic function background.
+Then the different dynamic behaviors of solutions (the elliptic-soliton solutions, elliptic-breather solutions, two-elliptic-solitons solutions, two-elliptic-breathers solutions, and elliptic-soliton-breather solutions) are exhibited with the aid of the computer graph.
+In what follows, we would like to describe the asymptotic dynamics of the multi elliptic-localized solutions systematically.